pojntfx/networked-linux-memsync/docs/main.md

 In reality however, due to overheads in `udev`, it can be faster to use polling instead of the even system, which is why it is possible to set the `ReadyCheckUdev` option in the NBD client to `false`, which uses polling instead.
 Similarly to the setup lifecycle, the teardown lifecycle is also as an asynchronous operation.
 It works by calling three `ioctl`s (`TRANSMISSION_IOCTL_CLEAR_QUE` to complete any remaining reads/writes, `TRANSMISSION_IOCTL_DISCONNECT` to disconnect from the NBD server and `TRANSMISSION_IOCTL_CLEAR_SOCK` to disassociate the socket from the NBD device so that it can be used again) on the NBD device's file descriptor, causing it to disconnect from the server and causing the prior `DO_IT` syscall to return, which in turn causes the prior call to `Connect` to return.

+\newpage{}

 #### Optimizing Access to the Block Device

 When `open`ing the block devie that the client is connected to, the kernel usually provides a caching/buffer mechanism, requiring an expensive `sync` syscall to flush outstanding changes to the NBD client.
 As mentioend earlier, by using `O_DIRECT` it is possible to skip this caching layer and write all changes directly to the NBD client and thus the server, which is particularly useful in a case where both the client and server are on the same host, and the amount of time for `sync`ing should be minimal, as is the case for a migration scenario.
 Using `O_DIRECT` however does come with the downside of requiring reads/writes that are aligned to the system's page size, which is possible to implement in the specific application using the device to access a resource, but not in a generic way.

 #### Combining the NBD Client and Server to a Mount

 When both the client and server are started on the same host, it is possible to connect them in an efficient way by creating a connected UNIX socket pair, returning a file descriptor for both the server and the client respectively, after which both components can be started in a new goroutine.
-This highlights the benefit of not requiring a specific transport layer or `accept` semantics for the NBD library, as it is possible to skip the usually required TCP handshake for NBD.
+This highlights the benefit of not requiring a specific transport layer or `accept` semantics for the NBD library, as it is possible to skip the usually required handshakes.

 This form of a combined client and server on the local device, with the server's backend providing the actual resource, forms a direct path mount - where the path to the block device can be passed to the application consuming or providing the resource, which can then choose to `open`, `mmap` etc. it.
 In addition to this simple path-based mount, a file mount is provided.
 This simply opens up the path as a file, so that it can be accessed with the common `read`/`write` syscalls; the benefit over simply using the path mount and handling the access in the application consuming the resource is that common pitfalls around the lifecycle (`Close` and `Sync`) can be handled within the mount API directly.